Scylla

 The shape of it

 Underneath, Scylla is a layered framework.
 A core sits at the bottom and provides the things every module needs: lifecycle, events, configuration, logging, and a broad utility library.
 Above the core, modules slot into three tiers.
-Foundational systems that almost every game needs.
-Feature systems that most games eventually need.
-Gameplay systems aimed at specific features or genres.

 Dependencies only ever flow downward.
 A higher-tier module can build on a lower-tier one.
 The reverse is impossible by design.
 That single rule is what keeps the whole framework predictable as it grows, and it is why you can swap or skip pieces without anything quietly breaking somewhere else.